Nomothetic and idiographic

 Nomothetic and idiographic are terms used by neo-Kantian philosopher Wilhelm Windelband to describe two distinct approaches to knowledge, each one corresponding to a different intellectual tendency, and each one corresponding to a different branch of academia.
 To say that Windelband supported that last dichotomy is a consequent misunderstanding of his own thought.
 For him, any branch of science and any discipline can be handled by both methods as they offer two integrating points of view.
+They are both different ways of analysing the same concepts, in different perspectives.